jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Solver-specific attributes

-Solver-specific attributes should either be passed to the optimizer on creation, e.g., `MyPackage.Optimizer(PrintLevel = 0)`, or through a sub-type of [`AbstractOptimizerAttribute`](@ref).
+Solver-specific attributes should be specified by creating an [`AbstractOptimizerAttribute`](@ref).
 For example, inside `MyPackage`, we could add the following:
 ```julia